UBC-Solar/sunlink/docs/DATA_CLASS.md

 3. Your `__init__` constructor should **at least** set the `message`, `data` and `type` fields.
 4. Implement the `extract_measurements` method in your class such that it returns a `dictionary` with the `REQUIRED (INFLUX) FIELDS` and the `DISPLAY FIELDS`.
     - For details on `DISPLAY FIELDS` see **Note 2** in **Notes** below.
-5. **(OPTIONAL)**.
-You may also add a random message generator for your data class.
+5. Add a random message generator for your data class.
 To do this open `randomizer.py` inside the `parser` folder and head to the bottom of the file.
 6. Implement a method to randomly generate/return a **latin-1 decoded string** which your data class's `extract_measurements` method can recognize and parse.
 7. At the top of `randomizer.py` modify the `random_message_str` method to include these things:
     - Add an `elif` statement to check if `message.type` matches your data class' `type` field and if s then return the output of the random message generator you implemented.
 See **Note 3** in **Notes** for details on how to run the randomizer with your data type.
+8. **Test** your data class by running `./link_telemetry.py -r <CLASS_NAME>` where `<CLASS_NAME>` is the name of your data class.
+This will run the randomizer and print the output of your data class's `extract_measurements` method.
+If you see the output you expect then your data class is working correctly.
+9. **Document** your data class in the `docs/MESSAGE_FORMATS.md` file.
+This is important so that future developers can understand how to use your data class and how it is formatted.

 ### Connection
 To connect your data class implementation to the rest of `sunlink`, follow the steps below. **The general idea** is that the factory method called `create_message.py` needs to know your data class exists and `parameters.py` needs to know the length of your data class messages and (if necessary) any format specifiers (such as a DBC file for CAN messages). **Note if you want to add a row to the config table to show your new data type's file specifier then you will need to modify the `print_config_table` function in `link_telemetry.py`**.